RetroSwimAU/xtidebuilder/README.md

 * Clones the XUB Subversion repo
 * Patches the Makefiles to be nice and unixy
 * Patches out trailing whitespace in `Revision.inc`, which causes build errors (see BuB's video)
-* Builds the XUB binaries using the `checksum` target, producing ready-to-burn ROM images, tested in PCem.
+* Builds the XUB binaries using the `checksum` target, producing ready-to-burn ROM images, tested in QEMU.
-* Builds the configurator utility, also tested in PCem.
+* Builds the configurator utility, tested in QEMU.
-* Using a Github Action, verifies weekly that the toolchain produces identical results (except build date in header) to the official binaries
+* Using a Github Action, verifies weekly that the toolchain produces working results

 Last manual validation: